 Ferries access Fire Island from three Long Island towns: Bay Shore, Patchogue, and Sayville.
 If you are traveling to the largely gay communities of Cherry Grove or Fire Island Pines, your best bet is the Sayville Ferry Service.
-The ferry also takes a passenger to Sailors Haven and Sunken Forest, within the Fire Island National Seashore, and the Fire Island community of Water Island.
+The ferry also takes passengers to Sailors Haven and Sunken Forest, within the Fire Island National Seashore, and the Fire Island community of Water Island.

 If you like hiking, you can walk to Fire Island from Robert Moses State Park, which is located at the westernmost end of the Fire Island landmass.
 You will first intersect Kismet, then Saltaire; Cherry Grove and the Pines are beyond that.